haveno-dex/haveno-docs/docs/the-project/installation/installation_notes.md

 !!!
 Warning
     The Haveno project does not provide installers, because we do no operate or endorse any mainnet network.

-    First find a third party network, and then use their installer or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).
+    First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).

 # Install Haveno on Windows